A leather wallet on a table with credit card sticking out, next to a payment receipt

 Why should I pay off more than the minimum fee each month?

 The minimum payment is the lowest amount you need to pay to avoid potential penalties.
-It’s usually calculated as a percentage of your balance and will fall as your balance reduces.
+It’s usually calculated as a percentage of your balance, plus any applicable interest or fees, and will fall as your balance reduces.

 Can I get a joint credit card?

-They’ll get their own card, but you’ll be fully responsible for any debt on that card and all the admin involved, so there are risks.
+They’ll get their own card, but you’ll be fully responsible for any debt on that card and all the admin involved.
 It’s important that you trust your additional cardholder not to run up big debts.

 What happens when a car hire company or hotel asks for my card up front?

-Some companies ask for pre-authorisation to make sure they can collect the money owed to them if you don’t pay up.
+A car hire company may ask for your card up front for pre-authorisation.
+This is to make sure they can collect the money owed to them if you don’t pay up.

 The company puts a hold on some of your credit.
 While that’s in place, you won’t be able to spend that money elsewhere.
 For example, if your credit limit is £1,000 and a car hire company puts a pre-authorisation of £500 on your card, you’ll only be able to spend £500 more on your card.